Ieshitva/ieshitva.github.io/_posts/2020-03-20-My-ICMR-Journey.markdown

 After a well deserved good night’s sleep that day there was a wait for 3-4 months for the final results.

-So exactly 3 months later on 25th of Januray 2020, it was my Obstetrics/Gynaecology practical examination and I was sitting outside the ward, waiting for my turn for the last viva of the day.
+So exactly 3 months later on 25th of Januray 2020, it was my Pre-Professional Obstetrics/Gynaecology practical examination and I was sitting outside the ward, waiting for my turn for the last viva of the day.
 2:29 PM on the clock and I just thought of checking the ICMR website once for the result.

 The website loaded.